 Supercritical CO2 Extractor

 extraktLAB’s supercritical CO2 extractor delivers the highest daily throughput of biomass processing in the industry, while also delivering the lowest processing costs of CO2 extracted output oil.

 Important Articles For Hemp Processing, Extraction Processes and Equipment

 Learn More About Our Supercritical CO2 Extractor

 Get latest specifications and compare our supercrictical CO2 extractors and find out which equipment fits best for your business with highest supercritical extract yield.

 Why Supercritical CO2 Fluid Extraction?

-Supercritical CO2 fluid extraction has become one of the most successful clean and green botanical extraction methods in the hemp and cannabis industry.
+Supercritical CO2 fluid extraction has become one of the most successful clean and green botanical extraction methods in the hemp and botanical oils industry.